Cerulity32K/taffy/README.md

 `*`(lhs: S(defines N), rhs: S(N)) in Multiplication -> S(N) = @signed_mul(N, lhs, rhs);
 `+`(lhs: S(defines N), rhs: S(N)) in Addition -> S(N) = @signed_add(N, lhs, rhs);
 ```

+Functions can have what are currently named specifiers (this will need more bikeshedding).
+Specifiers begin with an exclamation mark (`!`), and are used in a very similar form to Rust's `unsafe` specifier.
+In fact, Taffy's analogue to `unsafe` is `!ub`.
+Function specifiers come after the parameter list and before the return type signifier (`->`).
+Any function that has specifiers must be called under a function that has a superset of those specifiers.
+For example, `!ub` functions must be called under `!ub` contexts.
+You can create a context with a specifier with the `non` keyword, followed by an expression that is allowed to use that specifier.
+For example, `non!ub mem.bitcast(x)` is analogous to `unsafe { std::mem::transmute(x) }` in Rust.
+This is a **developer** guarantee, saying that an expression does not trigger the behaviour the specifier warns against. `main` can have any set of specifiers.
+There are built-in specifiers that mark functions that may perform I/O, filesystem operations, network communication, undefined behaviour, and more.
+Specifiers can be created (syntax WIP).

 Finally, intrinsics.
 Nearly every single thing in the language boils down to either a call to an external function, or the evaluation of an intrinsic, denoted with an `@` symbol.
 For example, the 32-bit signed integer type, `s32`, is defined to be `S(32)`, which boils down to `marked $Signed @i(32)`. `@i` accepts any width from 0 to 65535, like Zig, and has no intrinsic operators; the `$Signed` marking does the heavy lifting there (which can also be changed to something like `$SatSigned` for saturating operations).